avm99963/infinitegforums/src/features/fixPEKB381989895/README.md

 Furthermore, we intercept the `ViewForum` requests which are used to show the unread message count in the sidebar chips (e.g. "Needs review (999+)").
-These requests ask for 1000 messages and download the user profile for each of them, which exacerbates the memory issue.
+These requests ask for 1000 messages, which exacerbates the memory issue.
 We modify these requests to ask for 0 messages instead.

 [thread]: https://support.google.com/s/community/forum/51488989/thread/381989895